 The first time you make them keep a closer eye on them so they don’t burn.
 When the bacon is done and the brussels are nicely charred but not burned they are usually done and perfect!
 Then just season with salt and enjoy.
 A drizzle of balsamic vinegar and olive oil is yummy too.

-Let me know what you think when you make your grilled brussel sprouts, or if you add anything else to your skewer that you like!
+If you add anything else to your skewer that you like!

 - Put skewers in a bowl of water so they soak.
 Wash your brussels sprouts and remove the first layer of leaves on the outside.
 Use a knife and cut the very hard part on the bottom off (I dig in just a bit to get that out but keep it in tact, you can cut it in half too if you wish but it's harder to put on kebabs that way).